hmrc/sbt-bobby/README.md

 ## Developing ##

-* The test-project folder contains a simple test projectis useful for executing the SbtBobby plugin from source against a test project.
+* The test-project folder contains a simple test project is useful for executing the sbt-bobby plugin from source against a test project.
 CD into the directory and run ```sbt validate```.
 It can also be debugged by doing ```sbt -jvm-debug 5005 validate```

 * Bobby uses [scripted](http://eed3si9n.com/testing-sbt-plugins) tests which are executed with ```sbt scripted```